atindramardikar/cs6220-team5/README.md

 - Unzip the folder in your computer.

+- Download the csv(Consumer_complaints.csv) format of the dataset from the link above and paste it in the unzipped project folder.

 - Open terminal and navigate to the unzipped folder and start ipython jupyter by running the command
 ```
 jupyter notebook